neozhu/lingualens/README.md

 1. **Language Detection**: The AI detects the language of the input text.
 If the input is in **Chinese**, it translates it into **English**.
 If the input is in any other language (e.g., **English**, **French**, **German**), it translates it into **Chinese**.
 2. **Scene Selection**: Users can select the translation scene (e.g., **Email**, **Online Meeting**, **Technical Support**).
 The AI adjusts the tone and formality of the translation based on the selected scene.
+3. **Custom Scene Creation**: Users can create their own custom translation scenes by clicking the "自定义场景" (Custom Scene) button and using the scene management interface.
-3. **Real-Time Translation**: The translation process takes place in real-time, providing instant feedback for quick and accurate translations.
+4. **Real-Time Translation**: The translation process takes place in real-time, providing instant feedback for quick and accurate translations.

 ## **Scenes**